Autoimmune Encephalitis

 Overview

-- Most common autoimmune encephalitis overall
+- Most common antibody-defined autoimmune encephalitis overall, particularly in patients <45 years

-- Demographics: Young women (median age ~21); F:M ratio 4:1; also affects children and men
+- Demographics: Young women (median age ~21); F:M ratio 4:1; ~35–40% of NMDA-R cases are pediatric (Titulaer 2013)

 - Mechanism: IgG antibodies cause NMDA receptor internalization → decreased receptor density at synapse